daizutabi/mkdocs-nbsync/docs/getting-started/first-steps.md

 # First Steps

-Let's walk through a quick example of using nbsync to integrate notebooks with your MkDocs documentation.
+Let's walk through a quick example of using mkdocs-nbsync to integrate notebooks with your MkDocs documentation.

 ## Setting Up Your Project